-- at concentrations up to 10% - · by direct application of the chemical to the skin, hair or lips
+- at concentrations up to 10% - by direct application of the chemical to the skin or lips.

-The chemical may cause adverse effects on fertility.
+The chemical may cause adverse effects on fertility if exposed to sufficiently high doses.
 A margin of exposure (MOE) methodology was used to characterise the risk to human health associated with systemic exposure to the chemical.
-Based on the worst case scenario estimates when octocrylene is used in a range of personal care products (cosmetics) at 10% concentration, a MOE of 110 was calculated.
+Based on the worst case scenario estimates assuming aggregate exposure to octocrylene in a range of personal care products (cosmetics) at 10% concentration, an MOE of 110 was calculated.
 In general, an MOE value greater than or equal to 100 is considered acceptable to account for intra- and inter-species differences.
 This indicates that octocrylene is unlikely to pose a risk to human health if used in cosmetic products at current use concentrations of 10% or less.

 There is a low incidence of cases of sensitisation to octocrylene in humans, despite widespread use.
-Occurrence of photoallergy to octocrylene is strongly related to a previous photoallergy to topical ketoprofen.
-Topical ketoprofen use in Australia is not expected to be widespread.
-Therefore the chemical is considered unlikely to pose a significant risk of skin sensitisation and photosensitisation under the current use patterns.
+Occurrence of photoallergy to octocrylene is strongly related to previous photoallergy to topical ketoprofen.
+Based on available data on the Australian Register of Therapeutic Goods, topical ketoprofen use in Australia is not expected to be widespread.
+Therefore, the chemical is considered unlikely to pose a significant risk of skin sensitisation and photosensitisation under the current use patterns.

+Benzophenone is a known manufacturing impurity and degradation product of octocrylene.
 Based on the worst case scenario estimates from products containing octocrylene, the aggregate systemic exposure to benzophenone as an impurity/breakdown product is 0.013 mg/kg bw/day.
-This estimate is approximately a third of the Tolerable Daily Intake (TDI) recommended by EFSA.
-EFSA considered this TDI sufficiently protective for the non-neoplastic effects in repeat dose toxicity studies and the neoplastic effects in the carcinogenicity studies
+This estimate is approximately a third of the Tolerable Daily Intake (TDI) recommended by the European Food Safety Authority (EFSA).
+EFSA considered this TDI sufficiently protective for the non-neoplastic effects in repeat dose toxicity studies and the neoplastic effects in the carcinogenicity studies (AICIS 2025; EFSA 2017).